grafana/alloy/docs/sources/tasks/collect-logs-in-kubernetes.md

 ---
 canonical: https://grafana.com/docs/alloy/latest/tasks/collect-logs-in-kubernetes/
-description: Learn how to collect and forward logs from Kubernetes to Loki
+description: Learn how to collect logs on Kubernetes and forward them to Loki
-title: Collect and forward Kubernetes logs
+title: Collect logs on Kubernetes
-weight: 200
+weight: 375
 ---

 # Collect logs and forward Kubernetes logs